 In June 2021, we signed an agreement guaranteeing the amounts borrowed by SunStream on their line of credit with AgriBank, up to \$40.0 million.
 The term of the line of credit is 36 months and may be extended.
 The guarantee is in effect until any outstanding balance is paid in full.
 While we are primarily liable for our pro-rata portion of SunStream's indebtedness to AgriBank, we are jointly and severally liable with certain other owners of SunStream.
 In the event of default by SunStream, we are responsible for the prompt and full payment of amounts outstanding.
 However, we may seek reimbursement from the remaining owners of SunStream subject to the guarantee agreement.
-There was no outstanding balance on the SunStream line of credit at December 31, 2021.
 At this time we believe it is unlikely that we will be required to make payment under this guarantee.

-NOTE 12: FAIR VALUE MEASUREMENTS
+NOTE 11: FAIR VALUE MEASUREMENTS